 - What on your pet’s travel kit?
-Besides traveling newspapers, meals , leash, bowl, a waste scoop, plastic bags, grooming supplies, medicine plus a pet first-aid kit, package a favorite toy or pillow to give your pet a sense of familiarity with.
+Besides traveling newspapers, meals , leash, bowl, a waste scoop, plastic bags, grooming supplies, medicine plus a pet First Aid Certification, package a favorite toy or pillow to give your pet a sense of familiarity with.

 - Make certain your pet has a microchip for identification and also wears a collar with a tag imprinted with your own home address, in addition to a temporary traveling tag with your mobile phone, destination telephone number and any other pertinent contact info.
 Canines should wear level (never choke!)

 - Do not permit your pet to ride his head away from the window.
 He is hurt by flying things.
 And keep him in the rear seat in his cage or using a harness attached to a chair buckle.

 - Traveling across state lines?
 Bring along your pet rabies vaccination document, as some nations requires this evidence at particular interstate crossings.
 While this generally is not a issue, it is always wise to be on the secure side.